- Page, David L., M.D.

 - Park, Serk In, D.D.S, Ph.D.

-Assistant Professor of Medicine and Cancer Biology; Researcher
+Assistant Professor of Medicine (Clinical Pharmacology); Assistant Professor of Cancer Biology; Researcher

 The primary goal of my laboratory aims to address what makes bone the most favored organ of prostate cancer spreading.
 Advanced-stage prostate cancer patients uniformly develop bone lesions (i.e. bone metastasis), resulting in severe pain, immobility, and ultimately death.
 A major hurdle to develop means of preventing o . . .